 West Sammamish River Bridge Replacement: Construction started in March 2020 and will be completed in late 2022.

-Juanita Dr NE Pedestrian and Bicycle Improvements: Construction is expected to begin in July 2020 and take about a year to complete.
+Juanita Dr NE Pedestrian and Bicycle Improvements: Construction started in July 2020 and will be completed in late 2021 (final paving may take place in spring 2022).

-68th Ave NE Pedestrian and Bicycle Improvements: Construction is expected to begin in spring 2021 and take about a year to complete.
+68th Ave NE Pedestrian and Bicycle Improvements: Construction started in March 2021 and will be completed by end of summer 2022.

 This project will replace the existing southbound bridge across the Sammamish River and include the construction of new sidewalk and bike facilities on the west side of the road between NE 170th St and NE 175th St. The West Sammamish Bridge Project will also include new signals at NE 170th Street and NE 175th St, new streetlighting, utility undergrounding and new landscaping.